bamidev/wax/README.md

 you only need to add one entry to your `.gitignore` file, and so that your work environment stays tidy.
 There are however several lock files generated to keep your environment reproducable.

+Moreover, git repositories with merges will be automatically aggregated without the full history, but also without the need to specify a depth parameter.

 ## Example flake

 Here is an example Nix flake for you Odoo project: